 I have been interested in amateur radio for a long time and received my first licence in 1989.
 Amateur radio allows anyone to fiddle to their heart’s content with radio and computer technology, make friends worldwide and even take part in research if that is what they want to do.

 Amateurs offer radio communications in an emergency, and put their own satellites into space.
-An amateur payload mission to Mars is being built.

 You can make your own equipment, purchase commercial gear, or buy some and make some – the freedom is yours!